Monitor device encryption with Intune

-TPM version (Applies to Windows 10 only) – The version of the Trusted Platform Module (TPM) chip on the device.
+TPM version (Applies to Windows 10 only) – The version of the Trusted Platform Module (TPM) chip on the Windows 10 device.

 Encryption readiness – An evaluation of the devices readiness to support an applicable encryption technology, like BitLocker or FileVault encryption.
 Devices are identified as:

-Ready: The device can be encrypted by using MDM policy, which requires the device has a TPM and meets the following Windows 10 version and SKU requirements:
+Ready: The device can be encrypted by using MDM policy, which requires the device meets the following requirements:

 - Version 1703 or later, of Business, Enterprise, Education, or version 1809 or later of Pro

 For more information, see the BitLocker configuration service provider (CSP) in the Windows documentation.

 Not ready: The device doesn't have full encryption capabilities, but still supports encryption.
-For example, the device might be encrypted manually by a user, or through Group Policy that can be set to allow encrypting without a TMP.
+For example, a Windows device might be encrypted manually by a user, or through Group Policy that can be set to allow encrypting without a TPM.

-Not applicable: There is not enough information to classify this device.
+Not applicable: There isn't enough information to classify this device.